 Reduced rate National Insurance for Married Women

-Until April 1977, married women could choose to pay a reduced rate of National Insurance (sometimes called the ‘small stamp’).
+Until April 1977, married women could choose to pay a reduced rate of National Insurance (external link) (sometimes called the ‘small stamp’).

 You might still be paying the reduced rate if you opted in before the scheme ended.